Prison Custody Officer [PCO] – HMP Thameside

 Can you do it?
 Yes you can - if you have the resilience, integrity and professionalism to handle an ever-changing day, irrespective of the challenging situation you may face.
 Your natural patience, understanding and commitment to helping people will stand you in good stead – and give you the authority needed - for this position.

 Being a Prison Custody Officer demands the best, and our people come to us from a variety of backgrounds.
 What they will have in common is an ability to relate to people, exceptional communication skills, a commitment to supporting their colleagues and the knowledge that what they do will have a positive impact on their communities.

 As a minimum you will evidence that you hold a minimum of Level 2 Key Skills (or equivalent) including English and Maths and we will test that during the process.
 It is important that you possess the skills that would allow you to pass a variety of mandatory training courses and have a level of fitness to pass Control and Restraint training.

 The service that we provide to our prisoners is available every day of the year across a 24 hour period, meaning you will have to cover various shift patterns; including days, evenings, weekends, nights and bank holidays with an average of 40 hours per week.

-Once you have passed the selection and vetting process, you will attend an 8 week Initial Training Course (ITC) at the establishment you have been recruited for, and you will be required to have 100% attendance.
-The ITC will provide high quality training where you will complete a Diploma in Custodial Care and undergo Control and Restraint training.
+Once you have passed the selection and vetting process, you will attend an 8 week Initial Training Course (ITC) at the establishment you have been recruited for, requiring 100% attendance.
+The ITC will provide high quality training which will give you all the skills required to be a successful PCO, including; control and restraint, first aid, manual handling and basic food hygiene training.
 You will also shadow experienced PCO’s on shift to give you a real taste of life on the job.

 This role is exempt from the Rehabilitation of Offenders Act 1974 and all offers of employment are subject to security clearance checks and approval by the Home Office.